telefonicaid/sigfox-iotagent/docs/deprecated.md

 -   Support to NGSI v1.
 -   Support to Node.js v4 and v6 in sigfox-iotagent 1.0.0 (finally removed in 1.1.0)
 -   Support to Node.js v8 in sigfox-iotagent 1.4.0 (finally removed in 1.5.0)
--   Support to Node.js v10 in sigfox-iotagent 1.5.0.
+-   Support to Node.js v10 in sigfox-iotagent 1.5.0 (finally removed in 1.6.0)

 The use of Node.js v12 is highly recommended.

 ## Using old sigfox-iotagent versions